barneygale/pathlab/README.rst

 |pypi| |docs|

-Pathlab provides an object-oriented path interface to archives, images, remote filesystems, etc. :mod:`pathlab` is built upon :mod:`pathlib`.
-It includes built-in support for:
+Pathlab provides an object-oriented path interface to archives, images, remote filesystems, etc. It is built upon pathlib_ and includes built-in support for:

 - ``tar`` archives
 - ``zip`` archives